-Communities interested in pursuing an Artspace project invite our consulting staff to assess the feasibility of developing a project.
+Communities interested in pursuing an Artspace project invite Artspace's Consulting Team to assess the feasibility of developing a project.
 In an average year we make 15 to 20 feasibility visits to cities around the country; of these, two to four typically lead to projects.
 Our decisions are primarily based on the feasibility and viability of the project, as well as community support and engagement.

 Artspace projects normally span four to seven years.